ashlr

 7 min read

-Why I built a token-efficiency layer for Claude Code
+Why I built a token-efficiency layer for Codex and Claude Code

-Token counts are a real operating cost. ashlr is the open-source plugin that fixes the read-everything problem in Claude Code — cutting mean token usage by 79.5% on real codebases (files ≥ 2 KB; small files are cached free).
+Token counts are a real operating cost. ashlr is the open-source plugin that fixes the read-everything problem in Codex and Claude Code — cutting mean token usage by 57% across TypeScript, Python, and Rust reference repos.

 releaseengineering